howerj/liblisp/liblisp.md

 * See the "@todo" comments at the top of [liblisp.c][] to see a full list of bugs as well comments labeled with "@bug". "@warning" is also used in certain cases, but as a warning to the programmer modifying the interpreter.
+* "@note" also exits, they may be weaker forms of "@todo", or just notes.
 * The code is formatted in an odd way, but I like it, it is simple enough to change however by using GNU indent.
-* Some line lengths in the C file exceed 80 characters.
+* Many line lengths in the C file exceed 80 characters (about 209 lines at the moment).

 ### Implementation limits